Here are simple grounding techniques which can counter these effects, and help you feel steady, supported and back to yourself once again.

 All varieties of organic frozen fruits will yield delicious non dairy treats without added sugar, but bananas and mangos become super creamy when blended.
 Let me know what fruits you use!

 Your health is more likely to go out of balance during seasonal changes and weather shifts.
 Take a week or two to simplify your eating and wellness routines in order to clear what’s accumulated over the winter.
-Just like Spring cleaning your apartment or house, regular maintenance of the physical body in which you live helps keep a clear flow of energy.
+Just like Spring cleaning your apartment or house, regular maintenance of the physical body in which you live helps keep a clear flow of energy, releasing excess weight and waste, which can contribute to joint pain, digestive distress, allergies, depression, and skin issues.

 There are dozens, if not hundreds, of cleanses and programs available.
 I’ve participated in many of them myself.
 Some are free, so why pay to do a program at all?
 I have tons of personal experiences to share from the past fifteen years of cleansing, but the biggest benefit of participating in a group program is the support of a community.
 On our forums and live webinars, you’ll connect with others going through the same process.
 By sharing personal victories as well as slips, being accountable, asking questions, offering guidance and being vulnerable, you’re part of something bigger; a group of like-minded individuals.

 Remember why you’re participating in a program in the first place.
-Would you like a transformation to feel lighter, less bloated, and release excess weight from the winter?
-Do you want to have all kinds of more energy and get up easily in the morning?
+Would you like a transformation to feel lighter, less bloated, and release excess weight from the winter without feeling depried?
+Do you want to have all kinds of energy and get up easily in the morning?
 Do you want to feel more calm, stable, and grounded?
+Would you love to have a quality of life you never thought possible?
 When you get clear about intentions and share them with a community, it makes all the difference in the world.
 Investing in your health and well-being also creates accountability and commitment.

 One of the challenges in participating in a program to improve your health is that friends, family and co-workers aren’t doing the same.
-They’re going about their normal routines, and eating and drinking regularly.
-It’s common to feel self-conscious when you’re on a program.
+They’re going about their normal routines, and eating and drinking as they always do, and it’s common to feel self-conscious.
 Without being accountable to a group, it’s easier to stray from guidelines or even drop out completely.
 It’s simpler just to follow the masses when you don’t have support.
 Plus, when you’ve made a financial investment, you’re more likely to take a program seriously; to really dive in.

 For over fifteen years, I’ve been cleansing.
-The first few years, I was totally on my own, and didn’t know anyone who’d ever done a cleanse.
+The first few years, I was totally on my own, and didn’t know anyone who’d ever done one!
 I was confused about specifics, didn’t feel great, and when a special occasion arose, I’d go off the program, forgoing the consequences.
-If I tried to get back on track, it was never with the same precision.
+If I tried to get back on track, it was never with the same precision or interest.
 I believe I could have experienced even greater benefits those first few years if I’d had group support.

 In contrast, when cleansing within a community, when I’ve shared my slip ups, I received encouragement to return to the program, forgive myself, and continue to do my best.
 I’ve learned strategies on how to successfully handle special events, and insights about myself through others and their own experiences.